2019 Guide to Starting Architecture School

-Everyone in the studio is working towards the same goal, and so bounce of each other, and help out where you can.
-It will strengthen your work.
+Everyone in the studio is working towards the same goal, and so bounce of each other, and help out when and where you can, it will strengthen your work.

-As new students you are suddenly given the freedom of self-directed study, where you choose if you attend your lectures, seminars and tutorials.
+As new students you are suddenly given the freedom of self-directed study, where you are in complete control of whether you attend your lectures, seminars and/or tutorials.

 Obviously if you’re absent more than you are present, then this will cause alarm and really isn’t going to make it easy to pass.

-However it is very easy to miss the odd day or two without any direct consequence, and this is what you need to try not to do.
+However it is very easy to miss the odd day or two without any direct consequence, and this is what you need to try to avoid.